 Metabolic syndrome is closely linked to overweight or obesity and inactivity.

 It's also linked to a condition called insulin resistance.
-Normally, your digestive system breaks down the foods you eat into sugar (glucose).
+Normally, your digestive system breaks down the foods you eat into sugar.
 Insulin is a hormone made by your pancreas that helps sugar enter your cells to be used as fuel.

-In people with insulin resistance, cells don't respond normally to insulin, and glucose can't enter the cells as easily.
-As a result, glucose levels in your blood rise despite your body's attempt to control the glucose by churning out more and more insulin.
+In people with insulin resistance, cells don't respond normally to insulin and glucose can't enter the cells as easily.
+As a result, your blood sugar levels rise even as your body churns out more and more insulin to try to lower your blood sugar.

 The following factors increase your chances of having metabolic syndrome: